ASU-cubesat/loco-linux-dora/README.md

 To upgrade only the boot (partition 1) and root filesystem (partition 2) on an already running loco-linux installation, you can use the system.itb file:

 1. Rename the file with a specific version number, e.g. system-1.0.1.itb
 2. Copy the .itb file to the device and place it in /upgrade.
-Note that the upgrade parition is fairly small and you made need to delete an existing lder system.itb file to make room for the new one.
+Note that the upgrade parition is fairly small and you made need to delete an existing older system.itb file to make room for the new one.
 3. Set the U-Boot environment to tell it to install the new version on the next reboot:

         $ fw_setenv kubos_updatefile system-1.0.1.itb